 The map below is a crop of the North America image showing county boundary lines for Pennsylvania:

-For a detailed explanation of the color code used by Attilla Danko on his Clear Sky Clock home page; see the Cherry Springs State Park Light Pollution Map.
+For a detailed explanation of the color code used by Attilla Danko on his Clear Sky Chart home page; see the Cherry Springs State Park Light Pollution Map.